Nitrite Sensor (NO₂⁻)

 Direct Meaning

-The measured value directly represents the concentration of nitrite ions in a liquid.
+The measured value represents the concentration of nitrite present in the system.

 Indirect Meaning